Missing Values Handling for Machine Learning Portfolios

-While the MVN assumption may appear restrictive, it can be thought of as an approximation of a more general distribution, and simulation studies often find that the MVN assumption works well even if the underlying data is not normal (\citet{little1988robust,azen1989estimation,graham1999performance}). \citet{little1988robust} shows that allowing for fat tails leads to the same algorithm but with smaller weights on the extreme observations.
-As we winsorize our data before imputation, such a fat tail extension should have little effect on our results.

-The Box-Cox transformation is not commonly found in asset pricing, but it is just an extension of the log transformation that is commonly applied to size and B/M (\citet{fama1992cross}).
-More broadly, cross-sectional predictability studies rarely impose a functional form on the relationship between the predictor predictors and expected returns, so one might as well transform the predictors to be approximately normal.
+The Box-Cox transform is not commonly found in asset pricing, but it is a natural extension of the log transformation that is typically applied to size and B/M (\citet{fama1992cross}).
+More broadly, cross-sectional predictability studies rarely impose a functional form on the relationship between the predictor predictors and expected returns, so one might as well standardize the predictors to be approximately normal.

-Importantly, our implementation of EM avoids look-ahead bias as each month of data is handled independently.
-Further details on the implementation are found in Appendix \ref{sec:app-box-cox} and \ref{sec:app-em-algo}.